KenKundert/nestedtext/doc/file_format.rst

     immediately by an ASCII space (``:␣``) or a line break, the line is a *key item*.
 After comments and blank lines have been removed, adjacent key items with the same indentation level are combined in order into a multiline key.
     The key itself is the multiline string with the tags removed.
-Any leading white space that follows the tag is retained, as is any trailing white space and all newlines except the last.
+Any leading white space that follows the tag is retained, as is any trailing white space.
+The last newline is removed and all other newlines are converted to the default line terminator for the current operating system.

     Key values may contain any printing UTF-8 character.